MooersLab/jointprob1D/README.md

 - 6 Time series
 - 7 BART
 - 8 ABC
-- 9 Bayeisan workflow
+- 9 Bayesian workflow
 - 10 PPLs
 - 11 Appendical Topics (many theory topics are nicely summarized here )

 Daniel Slutsky leads the meetings.
 Ryan Orsinger is the community organizer.
-The SciCloj community sponsers the jointprob events.
+The SciCloj community sponsors the jointprob events.
 This community is developing scientific computing tools in Clojure.

-These are the quiding principles for the group (Thanks to Ryan Onsinger!):
+These are the guiding principles for the group (Thanks to Ryan Onsinger!):

 - *No experts.* We do not assume that anybody is an expert in the field.
 We come to learn together with a student mindset.